Chris Philp: Sunak government

 Upon the appointment of Rishi Sunak as Prime Minister on 25 October 2022, Philp left the Cabinet to become Minister of State for Crime, Policing and Fire at the Home Office, in a straight job swap with Jeremy Quin.
 He held this post until the defeat of the Conservative Party at the 2024 general election.

-In September 2023, it was revealed that Philp is a member of a social media group in which criminal acts, damage and vandalism to public property are celebrated on a near-daily basis, especially vandalism of ULEZ cameras.
+In September 2023, it was reported that Philp was a member of a Facebook group "Croydon say no to ULEZ expansion".
+It was reported that some of the group's members celebrated the vandalism of ULEZ cameras.
+Philp responded by stating: "I completely condemn law-breaking and criminal damage."

 In 2024, Philp opposed the construction of a small block of flats on the plot of one family home in Purley, siding with a local residents' association.
 The proposed building was in a residential area dominated by large single-family housing.
 Philp argued: "New homes are needed but the right place for new flats is Croydon town centre, central London and brownfield sites."
 However, commentators noted that the lot in question was a brownfield site.

 On an episode of Question Time, broadcast by the BBC on 25 April 2024, Philp discussed the Government's new policy on sending migrants to Rwanda.
 When questioned by an audience member, Philp appeared to confuse Rwanda with the Democratic Republic of the Congo and seemed unsure as to their sovereign status.
 Philp later said that the question was rhetorical given his difficulty hearing the original question.